HQU-gxy/ShittyRover-Autopilot/README.md

 # NooBot-Driver

-This is a simple autopilot for the ShittyRover project.
+This is a simple autopilot for the NooBot project.
 It has an IMU and magnetometer for heading and tilt information.
 It uses a simple PID controller to control the steering and throttle of the rover, There's also an RK3588 board running ROS2 for AI functions, but it's not implemented yet.